Theatrius

 Actual Greek gods Thalia and Dionysus (Melody Payne Alonzo and Jeffrey Biddle) suddenly appear—and hilarious chaos ensues.
 As goddess Thalia, Alonzo is effervescent.
 And Biddle’s Dionysus clowns around with witty impressions that bring a smile, if you are quick enough to catch them.

 Jack Hull’s superb set design makes the production sparkle.
-The faculty office set is full of books on on elegant wooden, adorned with busts of the ancient Greeks.
-The office looks out through old-fashioned window panes onto a campus of Greek Revival buildings and large lawns—a stunning and dramatic design.
+The faculty office set is full of books on elegant wooden shelves, adorned with busts of the ancient Greeks.
+The scenic design features old-fashioned window panes with a view of Greek Revival buildings and large lawns—a stunning and dramatic design.

 Act Two boasts a massive tree trunk, perfect for nighttime mischief.
-In “A Midsummer Night’s Dream” style, Nature sweeps us away to a land of love and fantasy.
+The Midsummer Night’s Dream-style sweeps us to Nature’s love and fantasy.

 Lisa Wang is perfect as the pretentious Dean Thickett and Liddy Freeman excels as snobbish Brooklyn.
 When they later adopt entirely different personas, they both hit the mark.
 Paul J. White makes a great Ares, towering over all the other performers—like a true god.

-Astounding Paul Bisesi shines as befuddled Ralph, nailing his nervous energy and goofy geekiness.
+Astounding Paul Bisesi shines as befuddled Ralph, nailing the character’s nervous energy and goofy geekiness.
 Besesi imbues the academic researcher with uncertainty and comedic panic that make “The Gods of Comedy” a farce worthy of the label.
-Bisesi’s fantastic performance makes the play funny—even when the gods of comedy lurk offstage.
+Bisesi’s fantastic performance makes the play’s humor—even when the gods of comedy lurk offstage.

 Talented Anna Wesner brings life to Daphne, a bland shell of a role.
 Daphne is less comedic, more like a soap-opera heroine from the Hallmark Channel.
 Playwright Ken Ludwig could write a few witty lines, for Daphne.